2 Most Critical Parts of Your Disaster Recovery Plan

 Whether by accident or pre-planning, you know that backups are necessary.
 If you don't have a backup, stop right now and click here - but make sure you come back and read this once you are done.

-Okay, so those of us who are still here, today we are going to talk about disaster recovery.
-It’s vital that you understand that your disaster recovery and backups are not the same.
+Today, we're going to talk about disaster recovery.
+It’s vital to understand that backups and disaster recovery are not the same.

 In a nutshell, backups are used to recover incidental lost data, like recovering a deleted file or folder.
 Small, everyday accidents or mishaps.
 Disaster recovery is used to restore a company after a massive data loss event.
 Think a fire, a flood, or a severe virus infection.